-10.1 Impairment test for the cash-generating unit to which goodwill has been allocated
+11.1 Impairment test for the cash-generating unit to which goodwill has been allocated

 The recognised goodwill represents payments made by the Group in anticipation of future economic benefits from assets that are not capable of being individually identified and separately recognised.
-At 31 December 2014 and 2013 the recognised goodwill amounted to €857,000 and related to the acquisition of MaltaPost p.l.c..
+As at 31 December 2015 and 2014 the recognised goodwill amounted to €857,000 and related to the acquisition of MaltaPost p.l.c..